Exactly How This Functional Medicine Expert Avoids Getting Sick When He Travels

-Thieves is a blend of five different essential oils and is well-known for its immune stimulation properties.
-Placing a drop of Thieves on the acupuncture point for the stomach (found on the inner part of the ear, but not in the ear canal) is believed to help stimulate the immune response in the stomach.
+Thieves is a blend of five different essential oils and is well-known for its immune stimulation properties2.
+Placing a drop of thieves on the acupuncture point for the stomach (found on the inner part of the ear but not in the ear canal) is believed to help stimulate the immune response in the stomach.
 While there isn't a ton of great research on this, at the very least you'll smell delicious.

 The quicker you can adjust to the new time, the better.
-To do this, get out in the sun first thing in the morning to set your circadian rhythm and be sure to touch the earth with your bare feet.
-This practice, called earthing, has been shown to help regulate cortisol, which works antagonistically with melatonin to regulate your circadian rhythm.
+To do this, get out in the sun first thing in the morning to set your circadian rhythm, and be sure to touch the earth with your bare feet.
+This practice, called earthing3, has been shown to help regulate cortisol, which works antagonistically with melatonin to regulate your circadian rhythm.

 If jet lag is hitting you hard and you're having trouble falling asleep at the right time, supplementing with melatonin isn't a bad option.
 Taking melatonin an hour or so prior to your desired bedtime can help your body transition to the new time zone.
-And, of course, get off your phone before bed and wear blue light blocking glasses.
+And, of course, get off your phone before bed and wear blue-light-blocking glasses4.

 Let's be honest: You have little control over much of what goes on in a hotel, but let's focus on what we can control.
 As soon as I walk into a hotel room I like to clean all surfaces with a potent antimicrobial solution of equal parts 70% isopropyl alcohol and clear ammonia (careful, it's a strong smell!), as most hotel rooms are covered in potentially harmful germs.
 If you are traveling by airplane, I also suggest packing some of this solution in a carry-on friendly 3-ounce bottle.